Newest Chapters

 Other techniques included summoning lightning, controlling evil spirits, animating golems made of paper or clay, and disguising one's true appearance from others.

-All of these techniques could be learned through rigorous training, discipline, and the use of immortality pills and medicines.
-Some of the medicines thought effective, like cinnabar, were actually not; some Daoists were already aware of this and avoided using it.
+All of these techniques could be learned through rigorous training, discipline, and the use of immortality pills and elixirs.
+Some of the elixirs that were thought to be effective, like cinnabar, were actually not; some Daoists were already aware of this and avoided using them.
 Cinnabar had been around for hundreds of years, and there were some false Daoists who sold the substance to make money, even though they were aware of the harmful effects of consuming it.
 The government should have banned cinnabar long since, but government officials also used it to make money.
-This despite the fact that several Emperors had died early from consuming cinnabar.
+This despite the fact that several emperors had died early from consuming cinnabar.

 The widespread consumption of cinnabar demonstrated how desperate so many people were to attain immortality.
 Tanshi was fortunate: he'd never taken cinnabar.
 To his way of thinking, the only people who took it were hermits meditating on mountaintops until they inevitably died of old age, and that foolish way of life held no appeal to Tanshi whatsoever.